zerocode117/iOS-26-clone/README.md

     <img src="https://img.shields.io/badge/Sponsor-❤-ff69b4" />
 </a>

-A highly accurate recreation of iOS and its built-in apps, built entirely with SwiftUI and generated using Google's **Gemini 3.0 Pro**.
+A refined, high-fidelity replica of core iOS system apps, built end‑to‑end in pure SwiftUI.
+All interfaces and components were AI‑generated (Google Gemini 3.0 Pro) then polished manually for pixel‑level accuracy and clean architecture.

-This project serves as a playground to test the limits of AI code generation and modern SwiftUI capabilities by rebuilding native Apple apps with pixel-perfect accuracy.
+This sandbox showcases how modern SwiftUI + AI can rapidly prototype authentic iOS experiences—layouts, gestures, transitions, theming—while remaining readable and extensible.

 ## Features